 It is important to schedule posts so that you do not feel pressured to blog when you are busy or have writers block.
 You can also create a variety of posts to keep in draft so that when you do get busy or your family needs you, you have something to post.
-It is difficult for frugal bloggers to schedule posts out because we are posting about current deals however if you are a Mommy blogger, a recipe/foodie blogger you can easily schedule posts or draft posts to use when you need too.
+It is difficult for frugal bloggers to schedule posts out because we are posting about current deals however if you are a Lifestyle blogger, a food blogger, travel blogger or DIY blogger you can easily schedule posts or draft posts to use when you need too.

-I suggest purchasing your URL.
+When it comes to your URL it is really important to purchase your URL.
 If you use blogger you can use a free URL that contains blogspot.com however you do not own that URL until you purchase it.
 It is very important to create a unique URL that is easy to remember and that is catchy.
 If you chose a URL that no one knows what it means then you can create a tag line that explains your URL.
-For example our URL is StockpilingMoms.com and our tag line is “A guide to frugal living”.
+Think about what is going to be googled when you purchase your URL.

 More Blogging 101 tips to come!
 I hope you are enjoying this series.
 If you have any questions or comments please don’t hesitate!